Miss Universe 2023: Selection of participants

 Contestants from eighty-four countries and territories were selected to compete in the pageant.
 Five of these delegates were appointed to the position after being runners-up in their national pageant, or being chosen through a casting process.
 For the first time since 1957, the Miss Universe Organization allowed the participation of married women and women with children to compete in the pageant.

 This edition's roster of contestants was noted by media outlets for its diversity and inclusivity compared to past pageants.
 Among the contestants in the edition were Rikkie Kollé of the Netherlands and Marina Machete of Portugal, who became the joint second transgender women to compete in the pageant, after Ángela Ponce of Spain in 2018.
 Furthermore, the edition also saw the participation of the first married women and mothers to compete in the pageant since 1957, with the participation of Camila Avella of Colombia, Michelle Cohn of Guatemala, and Lorena Santen of Switzerland.
-Jane Dipika Garrett of Nepal was also recognized by media outlets to be the "first plus-sized" delegate to compete in the pageant.
+Jane Garrett of Nepal was also recognized by media outlets to be the "first plus-sized" delegate to compete in the pageant.
 Erica Robin, the first delegate to be sent by Pakistan to the pageant, was also cited as another contestant who was "making the pageant more inclusive", though her participation was met with mixed reactions within her country.

 Replacements

 Namuunzul Batmagnai, the second runner-up of Miss Universe Mongolia 2023, was appointed to represent Mongolia after the original winner, Nominzul Zandangiin was deemed unable to compete due to undisclosed reasons.
-Miss Mauritius 2022/2023 Nilmani Hurlall was supposed to compete in Miss Universe 2023, but it did not happen, she was replaced by the 2nd runner-up of Miss Mauritius 2022/2023, Tatiana Beauharnais.
-Lê Thảo Nhi, the first runner-up of Miss Universe Vietnam 2022, was initially set to participate in this year's edition.
+Miss Mauritius 2022/2023 Nilmani Hurlall was supposed to compete in Miss Universe 2023, but it did not happen, she was replaced by the second runner-up of Miss Mauritius 2022/2023, Tatiana Beauharnais.
+Thảo Nhi Lê, the first runner-up of Miss Universe Vietnam 2022, was initially set to participate in this year's edition.
 However, the Saigon Universe Joint Stock Company had lost the Miss Universe franchise back in February 2023, and the license was transferred to the Miss Universe Vietnam Trading Joint Stock Company.
 After the negotiation process between the two companies failed, the latter decided to organize a new contest called Miss Universe Vietnam to choose the new representative of Vietnam at Miss Universe.
 The winner of the contest was Quỳnh Hoa Bùi.